willboyindo666/vuepress-boilerplate-1/README.md

 # VuePress-Start

 *Starter template for a [VuePress](https://vuepress.vuejs.org) site*

+## Requirements
-You need node >= 8.0.0, yarn and vuepress installed and an account for Github and Netlify to follow this example.
+Node >= 8.0.0, yarn and vuepress installed and an account for Github and Netlify to follow this example.
+You can check that on your computer with:

+$ node -v
+$ yarn -v
+$ vuepress -v

 ## Quickstart